Trevor Bauer: Pitch doctoring controversy

-In recent years, Bauer has been one of several players at the heart of a pitch doctoring controversy in MLB, which concerns the use of resin-infused grip enhancers to improve spin rate on pitches.
-In February 2020, Bauer spoke to HBO's Real Sports with Bryant Gumbel about the use of pine tar and other foreign substances, estimating that "70 percent of the pitchers in the league use some sort of technically illegal substance on the ball".
+Bauer has been one of several players at the heart of a pitch doctoring controversy in MLB, which concerns the use of resin-infused grip enhancers to improve spin rate on pitches.
+In February 2020, Bauer helped publicize the story when he spoke with HBO's Real Sports with Bryant Gumbel about the use of pine tar and other foreign substances, estimating that "70 percent of the pitchers in the league use some sort of technically illegal substance on the ball."
 MLB began investigating the use of such substances during the 2021 season, and The Athletic reported at the start of April that some of Bauer's game balls had been removed for inspection after sources claimed that the balls were sticky to the touch, with visible markings.
 Speculation that Bauer had been using grip-enhancing substances increased after the spin rate on his fastball dropped by more than 200 rpm following an announcement from MLB that the league would begin enforcing their rules on pitch doctoring.
 Despite this speculation, no conclusive evidence has determined that Bauer has been using grip-enhancing substances.

 Personal life

 Business ventures

 Besides pitching, Bauer is interested in marketing the sport of baseball, particularly in response to what he perceives as negativity from sports commentators during games.
 In 2019, he started a video production company called Momentum Films, with the intention of showcasing the stories of professional baseball players, as well as their off-field personalities.
+Momentum is also a YouTube group by Bauer featuring content creators such as former San Francisco Giants minor leaguer Eric Sim, Kevin Chan, Cole Acheronti, Tosh Semlacher, and himself in videos, alongside his agent Rachel Luba behind the scenes.
 In addition to Momentum, which has a content partnership with FOX Sports, Bauer records YouTube video blogs about baseball and runs a podcast called Bauer Bytes.

 Charitable campaigns

 After receiving a higher salary than expected during an arbitration hearing in 2018, Bauer launched a charity campaign called "69 Days of Giving", where he promised to donate an exact amount of US$420.69 to 68 charities selected by his fans.
 The final charity, decided by Bauer, would receive a donation of US$69,420.69.
 The campaign ended on June 5, 2018, with Max S. Hayes High School in Cleveland, Ohio, receiving the final donation.
 Bauer chose his donation amounts based on the connotations around the numbers 420, typically associated with cannabis culture, and 69, an oral sex position.
-He believed that employing a campaign around sex and drug references would help to market the charitable contributions.
+He believed that employing a campaign around sex and drug references would help market the charitable contributions.